Update 12 December, 2024

-Formed in 2007 out of frustration at the incompetent management of Auckland's public transport Auckland Transport Consultancy has offered the SUPERMAXX public transport solution for Auckland, SUPERMETLINK for Wellington, and SUPERMETRO for Christchurch.
-Drawing on my extensive seagoing and coach and rail tour experience I have offered solutions for the woes of the Interislander and rail passenger services.
+Formed in 2007 out of frustration at the incompetent management of Auckland's public transport Auckland Transport Consultancy has offered the SUPERMAXX public transport solution for Auckland: Read More, SUPERMETLINK for Wellington, and SUPERMETRO for Christchurch.
+Experience in introducing the "Connoisseur" deluxe rail service in the South Island in 1988 contributed to my knowledge and experience and operating and escorting many rail tours around the world (including 14 groups from Hong Kong to Helsinki through China, Mongolia, and Soviet Union), and taking an interest in their rail operations contributed to my knowledge and experience.
+Drawing on my extensive seagoing and coach and rail tour experience I have offered solutions for the woes of the Interislander and rail passenger services as well as Auckland public transport..
 See adjacent column.

 Top issues for the Government

-1. Implement SUPERMAXX immediately to massively reduce costs to ratepayers, taxpayers, and commuters, and lower carbon emissions for public transport in Auckland As soon as Auckland is fixed extend to Wellington and Christchurch.
-It can be done within 6 months and if a contract is given by the end of August can be rolled out across Auckland on the 1st January 2025.
+2. Implement SUPERMAXX immediately to massively reduce costs to ratepayers, taxpayers, and commuters, and lower carbon emissions for public transport in Auckland.
+As soon as Auckland is fixed extend to Wellington and Christchurch.
+It can be done within 6 months!

 3. Sack the Board of Kiwirail and get a competent CEO and management team with a passion for providing the best possible rail and Interislander services for both passengers and freight in the shortest possible time at the lowest possible cost.
 Find 4-5 carriages among the current stock or refurbish some others and run the "Northern Explorer" 6 days a week in both directions, Monday to Saturday.
-Move all weekend freight friday night/saturday morning and sunday night and shut the network down from last train saturday to sunday afternoon to allow for track upgrading to reduce travel times.
+Move all weekend freight friday night/saturday morning and sunday night and shut the network down from last train saturday to sunday afternoon to allow for track upgrading to reduce travel times and avoid continuous disruption.

 Interislander current fleet